Natural acrobats: ibex clamber across dam in southern Switzerland

 The Salanfe dam in Evionnaz, canton Valais, is not only high, at 52 metres: it also has a gradient of 75 degrees.
-However, these figures don’t prevent the local ibex from wandering around the dam, which was inaugurated 75 years ago.
+However, the numbers don’t prevent the local ibex from wandering around on the dam, which was inaugurated 75 years ago.

-In doing so, the animals seem to be like acrobats who can defy the law of gravity.
+In doing so, the animals seem like acrobats who can defy the law of gravity.
 In reality, a morphological adaptation of their hooves enables them to get a good grip on such steep slopes.

 “They have two separate toes, with no membrane between them, and under their heel they have a membrane that acts as a suction cup,” says Fabienne Marclay, the caretaker at the local Salanfe inn.

-She has had a front-row seat for the event for 30 years.
+Marclay has had a front-row seat for the event for 30 years.
 “It’s a sight you never get tired of,” she told the Keystone-ATS news agency.

 More